KatharinaBuelow/snow-research/README.md

 # git-repository for snow-research
 #
-:snowman: The snow research is a cooperation with Christain Steger (ETH) and Sven Kotlarski (Meteo Swiss), Claas Teichmann, Katharina Bülow
+:snowman: The snow research is a cooperation with Christian Steger (ETH) and Sven Kotlarski (Meteo Swiss), Claas Teichmann, Katharina Bülow

 This git repository holds the GERICS contribution